misiektoja/spotify_monitor/docs/configuration.md

 <a id="following-the-monitored-user"></a>
 ## Following the Monitored User

-To monitor a user's activity, you must follow them from the Spotify account associated with the `sp_dc` cookie or `client` credentials.
+The target must share listening activity with the monitoring account, the Spotify account behind the `sp_dc` cookie or `client` credentials.
+Spotify offers two sharing settings:

+- **All followers**: the monitoring account must follow the target.
+- **Selected people**: the target selects the monitoring account.
+Following is not required.

-If the monitoring account does not follow the target, setup offers to follow them.
+If the target is not visible and the monitoring account does not follow it, setup offers to follow the target.
 It sends the request only after you confirm.
 This works in cookie and advanced client modes without a separate OAuth token.
-If the follow step fails, follow the target manually in Spotify.

-If you configure authentication outside the wizard you can still follow the target manually in the Spotify desktop or mobile app.
+If the follow step fails, or you configure authentication outside the wizard, follow the target manually in the Spotify desktop or mobile app.

-Additionally, the user must have sharing of listening activity enabled in their Spotify client settings.
-Without this, no activity data will be visible.
+Doctor reports whether the monitoring account follows an invisible target, so you know which setting to fix.

 ## How to Find a Friend's Spotify Profile URL